LZTek-io/LTek-io/docs/en/index.md

 # Welcome to Sightline Docs!

-### Here you will find a growing user guide and tutorials for Sightline.
+### Sightline Guides and Tutorials.
-These guides are designed for end users and are open to feedback in the Sightline Feedback App.
+These guides and tutorials are designed for end users and are open to feedback in the Sightline Feedback App.
 Guides with (WIP) next to them are under construction.

 ## Basics (WIP)
 - Learn the basics of navigating within Sightline.